HASHIMOTO’S DISEASE & SSD BENEFITS

 WHAT IS YOUR RESIDUAL FUNCTIONAL CAPACITY?

 The RFC determines your ability to work and perform all the activities of work at a particular level.
 The different types of work are sedentary, light, medium, heavy, and very heavy.
 Each level of work has specific physical demands.
-The physical demands of sedentary work are less than the demands of light work.
+The physical demands of seated work are less than the demands of light work, which requires six hours of standing per day.
 Likewise, light work is easier to do than medium work.

 The SSA will consider the combination of all of your medical conditions.
 It is important, when an ALJ determines RFC, for the judge to include your severe symptoms and even those that are not severe.
-Find out more about the ALJ options here.
+Find out about the ALJ options.

 The ALJ must discuss your ability to perform work in an ordinary work setting on a regular basis.
 For example, can you work 8 hours a day for 5 days a week?
 Working only 20 hours a week doesn’t count.